derailed/popeye/README.md

 ## Output Formats

-Popeye can generate sanitizer reports in a variety of formats.
+Popeye can generate linter reports in a variety of formats.
 You can use the -o cli option and pick your poison from there.

 | Format     | Description                                            | Default | Credits                                      |
 |------------|--------------------------------------------------------|---------|----------------------------------------------|